 Strawberries are pretty rich in fiber.
-They contain 2 g of fiber per 100 g, while a cup contains almost 12% of the recommended daily intake!
+They contain 2 grams of fiber per 100g, while a cup provides almost 12% of the recommended daily intake!

-Moreover, strawberries are excellent dietary sources of fiber!
-They contain 2 g of fiber per 100 g.
-Just a strawberry contains up to 0.54 g of fiber!
+Strawberries have 2 grams of fiber per 100g.
+Just a strawberry contains up to 0.54 grams of fiber!

-A cup of sliced strawberries contain about 3.3 g of fiber, or 12% of the recommended daily intake.
+A cup of sliced strawberries contain about 3.3 grams of fiber.
+This amount is 12% of the recommended daily intake.

-In contrast, you should avoid processed foods such as strawberry jams, syrups, juices, or strawberry yogurts.
-They lack of fiber, while they’re packed in sugars.
+But, you should avoid processed foods such as strawberry jams, syrups, juices, or strawberry yogurts.
+In most cases, they have negligible amounts of fiber, while they’re packed with sugar.

 Health benefits of strawberries